0xABADCAFE/php-demo-engine/README.md

      * current frame number and the current time in seconds since the demo began execution.
      */
     public function render(int $iFrameNumber, float $fTimeIndex) : self {
-        // You need to check if you can render right now... if ($this->canRender($iFrameNumber, $fTimeIndex)) {
         // Your magic here...
         // You have access to:
         //    $this->oParameters for the current parameter values
-            //    $this->oDisplay for the current render target }
+        //    $this->oDisplay for the current render target return $this;
-        return $this;
     }